andrewMacmurray/elm-concurrent-task/README.md

 Whilst it's possible to run these subtasks concurrently as separate `Cmd`s, it can be a lot of wiring and boilerplate, including:

-- Batching task commands together
+- Batching task commands together.
-- Handling each task's success case
+- Handling each task's success case.
-- Handling each task's error case
+- Handling each task's error case.
-- Checking if all other tasks are completed every time an individual task finishes
+- Checking if all other tasks are completed every time an individual task finishes.

 [Elm Task Parallel](https://github.com/0ui/elm-task-parallel) handles this nicely but only at the top level (sub tasks cannot be parallelised).